 Eliquis is brand-name drug, while warfarin is a generic drug.
 Brand-name medications usually cost more than generics.

 A generic version of Eliquis, called apixaban, has been approved.
 However, it may not be available yet.
-If you’re interested in using the generic version, ask your doctor if it’s an option for you.
+If you’re interested in taking the generic version, ask your doctor whether it’s an option for you.

 You should take Eliquis according to your doctor’s or healthcare professional’s instructions.